Thriving in America: Megaregions, Megatrends and Small Business Growth

 • Northern California Megaregion: The Great San Francisco Bay area, the Monterey Bay area, Sacramento, and Northern San Joaquin Valley

-BosWash is the world’s largest megaregion with a population of over 50 million and and GDP of over $4 trillion.
+BosWash is the world’s largest megaregion with a population of over 50 million and a GDP that exceeds $4 trillion.

 Bloomberg City Lab